emfinfo/daolayer/README.md

 # daolayer
 A dao layer over JPA.
-With this library, your work with objects and list of objects.
+With this library, you work with objects and lists of objects.
 No sql.
-Search (select) can be made with a Search or Search2 object.
-See tests sources for examples.
+Select queries can be made with a Search or Search2 object.

 You can download and open this project in NetBeans 8.1.
 It's a Java 8 maven project.
 So, dependencies are loaded automaticly from maven central.
 There are some test classes where you can learn how to use this library.